 We only know from Solas that he created the veil and this somehow banished them forever.
 He mentions both of these things in one breath, so this seems to suggest they are connected.
 That creating the veil somehow banished the Evanuris.
 But to where?
 We never see the Evanuris wandering around the fade.
 We never come across them skipping rope with demons, having coffee with spirits.
 They’re supposedly these uber-powerful mages and yet we’ve never heard of or seen their effects on the fade or its denizens.
 Why is this?
 Because the one place where they were banished to, is the one place in the fade where we have never been able to go: the Black City.

 After all, it’s made very clear that the city is unreachable.
 In the codex entry about the Black City it’s said that the city is “equidistant” from all other points in the fade.
 Something which seems to be confirmed by gameplay, since no matter where you go in the fade or when, the Black City always seems just as far off hovering above you.
 It’s said that dreamers don’t go there, nor spirits and that “even the most powerful demons seem to avoid the place.”
 Shit, if I were a powerful demon I’d stay away from the Evanuris too.
 And what better prison than a place nobody can ever get to?
 Not to mention their warden is wandering the fade.
 Because what does Solas do the moment he creates the veil?
 He takes a little nap.
 Actually, quite a big nap.
 He sleeps for thousands of years, spending all his time in the fade.
-Something which is… kind of odd, except if you consider that he might’ve been watching over the Black City.
+Something which is… kind of odd for someone who should be doing their victory lap, except if you consider that he might’ve been watching over the Black City.
 Making sure nobody escaped it.
 This seems to be backed up by the codex entry “Arlathan: Part Two” with one line reading “It is a fable, to be sure, but those elves who travel the Beyond claim that Fen’Harel still roams the world of dreams, keeping watch over the gods lest they escape from their prisons.”

 Wtf is the Black City?